Symbrenthia lilaea: Description

-Underside, ochraceous orange with numerous spots and lines of ferruginous, that form on forewing a short, outwardly oblique streak not extending beyond interspaced, and on hindwing a sub-basal transverse streak in continual ion of the above streak on the forewing; also on both wind's a series of obscure postdiscal cone-shaped marks, irrorated and rendered indistinct on the hindwing by a large patch of pink scales turning to a bluish lunule in interspace 3; forewing with a ferruginous, hindwing with a pale yellow subterminal line.
+The forewing underside is ochraceous orange with numerous spots and ferruginous lines.
+A short, outwardly oblique streak does not extend beyond interspaced.
+The hindwing has a sub-basal transverse streak in continual ion of the above streak on the forewing.
+Both wings have a series of obscure postdiscal cone-shaped marks, irrorated and rendered indistinct on the hindwing by a large patch of pink scales turning to a bluish lunule in interspace 3.
+The forewing is ferruginous, while the hindwing has a pale yellow subterminal line.

-Antennae black, ochraceous at apex; head with ferruginous pubescence; thorax and abdomen black on upperside, ochraceous beneath.
+The antennae are black and ochraceous at apex.
+The head has a ferruginous pubescence; the thorax and abdomen are black on the upperside, ochraceous beneath.

-Female: Similar, the orange markings broader and somewhat paler on the upperside.
+The female is similar, with broader, somewhat paler orange markings on the upperside.

-Dry-season form differs in both sexes as follows: The orange markings on the upperside broader and paler in the middle, the short bands oil the anterior and posterior portions of the wing coalescing.
-Underside paler, all the dark markings less clearly defined than in the wet-season form.
+The dry-season form differs.
+The orange markings on the upperside are broader and paler in the middle, the short bands show the anterior and posterior portions of the wing coalescing.
+The underside is paler, the dark markings are less clearly defined than in the wet-season form.